Waterloo

 Waterloo features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Waterloo, as per the latest Census evaluation, 0.5% of dwellings were houses while 99.4% consisted of other types such as semi-detached properties, apartments, and 'other' dwellings.
-In contrast, Sydney metro had 2.3% houses and 97.7% other dwellings.
-Home ownership in Waterloo stood at 6.3%, with mortgaged dwellings at 18.4% and rented ones at 75.3%.
-The median monthly mortgage repayment in Waterloo was $2,500, lower than Sydney metro's $2,705.
-Median weekly rent in Waterloo was $530, slightly higher than Sydney metro's $550.
-Nationally, Waterloo's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Waterloo's dwelling structures, as per the latest Census, consisted of 0.5% houses and 99.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 2.3% houses and 97.7% other dwellings.
+Home ownership in Waterloo was at 6.3%, with the rest either mortgaged (18.4%) or rented (75.3%).
+The median monthly mortgage repayment in Waterloo was $2,500, below Sydney metro's average of $2,705.
+Median weekly rent in Waterloo was $530, compared to Sydney metro's $550.
+Nationally, Waterloo's mortgage repayments were higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing